 That is why a beautifully designed bathroom can increase the value of the home.
-A bathroom with an attractive vanity countertop is a game changer to the setting of this private enclave.
+An attractive bathroom vanity countertop is a game-changer to the ambience of this private enclave.

 Granite is one of the favourite bathroom vanity top material.
 Besides its attractive design, granite is known for its hardness and scratch resistance.
 This makes it a very durable and beautiful countertop.

-However, with its porous nature, granite has to resealed to prevent dirt, moisture and oil stains from absorbing into the material.
+However, with its porous nature, granite has to be resealed to prevent dirt, moisture, and oil stains from absorbing into the material.
 This is important especially when the bathroom is perpetually surrounded by damp air.

 Nonetheless, with proper care and maintenance, your granite countertop will stay elegant and beautiful for a long time.

 Marble countertops offer homeowners a dose of opulence and luxury.
-The material comes in various colour tints and unique veining, and matches just about any style.
+The material comes in various colour tints and unique veining to match just about any style.
 Marble, being a natural stone, is unique and no two slabs are alike.